KrailOrg/krail/docs/tutorial-uac.md

 #Authentication

 Shiro has the concept of a ```Realm```, where the rules for Authentication and Authorisation are defined - by you, as they will be application specific.
 Shiro offers a number of ways to [implement Realm](https://shiro.apache.org/static/1.2.2/apidocs/org/apache/shiro/realm/Realm.html), and here we will just provide a trivial example, combining authentication and authorisation into one ``` Realm```

+We will sub-class ```AuthorizingRealmBase```, as that provides a mechanism for enabling the cache via Guice.

-- in the package, 'com.example.tutorial.uac' create a class "TutorialRealm", extending ```AuthorizingRealm```
+- in the package, 'com.example.tutorial.uac' create a class "TutorialRealm", extending ```AuthorizingRealmBase```

 ```
 package com.example.tutorial.uac;

-import org.apache.shiro.realm.AuthorizingRealm;
+import uk.q3c.krail.core.shiro.AuthorizingRealmBase;

-public class TutorialRealm extends AuthorizingRealm {
+public class TutorialRealm extends AuthorizingRealmBase {

 }
 ```

-- We want to use our ```TrivialCredentialsStore```, so create an instance the constructor
+- We want to use our ```TrivialCredentialsStore```, so we will inject that into the constructor
-- Disable caching, as we do not need a cache
+- Caching obviously is not needed for this trivial case, but we will pass ```Optional<CacheManager>``` to ```AuthorizingRealmBase```.
+This will allow us to demonstrate enabling the cache from Guice.

 ```
-import com.example.tutorial.uac.TrivialCredentialsStore;
-import com.google.inject.Inject;
-import org.apache.shiro.realm.AuthorizingRealm;

-public class TutorialRealm extends AuthorizingRealm {
+public class TutorialRealm extends AuthorizingRealmBase {

     private TrivialCredentialsStore credentialsStore;

     @Inject
-    protected TutorialRealm(TrivialCredentialsStore credentialsStore) {
+    protected TutorialRealm(Optional<CacheManager> cacheManagerOpt, TrivialCredentialsStore credentialsStore) {
-        super();
+        super(cacheManagerOpt);
         this.credentialsStore = credentialsStore;
-        setCachingEnabled(false);
     }
 }
 ```